 - Methodologies and tools for design and analysis of collaborative user applications

 - Multi-agent technology and software technologies for collaborative networking and applications

-- Peer-to-peer and overlay networks, systems, & applications
+- Peer-to-peer and overlay networks, systems, and applications

 - Security, privacy and trust management in collaborative networks, systems, and applications

 - Simulation, performance evaluation, experiments, and case studies of collaborative networks and applications

 - Software design, testing, and experimentation technology for collaborative networking and applications

 - Theoretical foundations and algorithms for collaborative networks, applications, and worksharing